 Tailored Travel; The Who, What, Why

 Tailored Travel is a family-run business, launched in 1994 and operating from Rerenga Farm near the city of Nelson on the northern tip of the South Island.
-To offer you the most personal service available, there are only two of us – myself, Robert Panzer, and my wife, Joan.
+To offer you the most personal service available, there were only two of us – myself, Robert Panzer, and my (late) wife, Joan.
 Our combined experience in business, hospitality and the travel industry, assures you that your travel plans will be managed with integrity and professionalism.

 Share your dreams of the ideal New Zealand vacation with us and we will translate them into your personalized travel itinerary with all the resources, knowledge and contacts only experienced Kiwis have.